pliniker/mo-gc/doc/Project-RFC.md

-Application threads maintain precise-rooted GC-managed pointers through smart pointers on the stack that write reference-count increments and decrements to a write-only journal.
-The reference-count journal is read by a GC thread that maintains the actual reference count numbers in a cache of GC roots.
-When a reference count reaches zero, the GC thread moves the pointer to a heap cache data structure that keeps no reference counts but that is used by a tracing collector.
+Application threads maintain precise-rooted GC-managed pointers through smart pointers on the stack that write reference-count increments and decrements to a journal.
+The reference-count journal is read by a GC thread that maintains the actual reference count numbers in a cache of roots.
+When a reference count reaches zero, the GC thread moves the pointer to a heap cache data structure that is used by a tracing collector.

-Because the GC thread has no synchronization between itself and the application threads besides the inc/dec journal, all data structures that contain nested GC-managed pointers must be immutable in their GC-managed
+Because the GC thread has no synchronization between itself and the application threads besides the journal, all data structures that contain nested GC-managed pointers must be immutable in their GC-managed
 relationships: persistent data structures must be used to avoid data races.

 # Why?

 Rust's static memory management model is ideal, or sufficent, for most purposes.
-Any data structure can be created, with varying degree of unsafe code and/or `std::rc::Rc` with weak references.
+Any data structure can be created, with varying degree of unsafe code or `std::rc::Rc` with weak references.

 However, some specific applications may require a GC runtime, such as hosting a virtual machine or [interpreter][3] on Rust.
-This project describes a GC that is not tied to any particular VM or other runtime.
+This project describes a GC that is not tied to any particular runtime.

 There may be other use cases, such as managing cyclic graphs, where using a GC in a specific instance may well be simpler than managing unsafe code and lifetimes directly in Rust, if the runtime overhead is acceptable.

-This hybrid reference-counting/tracing garbage collector is aimed at minimizing pause times and providing an easy API with the usability of [Box](https://doc.rust-lang.org/std/boxed/struct.Box.html) on the root smart pointers.
+This hybrid reference-counting/tracing garbage collector is aimed at minimizing pause times and providing an API with the familiarity of [Box](https://doc.rust-lang.org/std/boxed/struct.Box.html) on the root smart pointers.

-Finally, this implementation doesn't require an invasive compiler-aware
+Finally, this implementation doesn't require a compiler-aware
 runtime: it does not depend on doing stop-the-world and stack scanning.

 # Assumptions